you-wo-jiu-mei-Cjiajia/Fova_Intern_Sample_Project/README.md

 5. Get real time predictions by calling an inference endpoint and passing a request payload in JSON format.

-	*Note:* To Jingzhao, here's the code that prompts me an error, :(
+	*Note:* here's the code that prompts me an error, :(
 	```python
 	import boto3
 	import json